wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 where `sk` is the HPKE secret key, `task_id` is the task ID, and `nonce` and `extensions` are the nonce and extensions of the report share respectively.
-If decryption fails, then the aggregator MUST fail with error `hpke-decrypt-error`.
+If decryption fails, then the aggregator marks the report as invalid with error `hpke-decrypt-error`.

-Next, the helper runs the preparation-state initialization algorithm for the VDAF associated with the task and computes the first state transition.
-Let `agg_param` denote the aggregation parameter, and let `input_share` denote the input share:
+Next, the helper runs the preparation-state initialization algorithm for the VDAF associated with the task and computes the first state transition:

 ~~~
 agg_state = VDAF.prep_init(vdaf_verify_param, agg_param, nonce, input_share)
 ~~~

-If this step fails, the aggregator MUST mark the report as invalid with error `vdaf-prep-error`.
+If this step fails, the helper marks the report as invalid with error `vdaf-prep-error`.
 Otherwise, the helper produces an initial outbound message:

 ~~~